-Keeping your air conditioning running constantly means you’re not using it very efficiently.
-We advise adjusting your thermostat higher when you’re out, and turning it back down when you get back.
-You can achieve this with a programmable thermostat.
-Or, a smart thermostat can do the job for you.
+Keeping your AC on all day means you’re not using it very efficiently.
+We suggest moving your thermostat to a higher setting when you’re elsewhere, and lowering it when you return.
+You can accomplish this with a programmable thermostat.
+Or, a smart thermostat can do the work for you.

-Increase Your Residence’s Energy Efficiency with Air Temperature Control
+Enhance Your Residence’s Energy Efficiency with Air Temperature Control